-Employees shall be granted an unpaid leave of absence to enable them to run for an elected public office if nominated, and if elected, to serve their term(s) of office.
+Employees shall be granted an unpaid leave of absence to enable them to run for an elected public office, including Municipal, Provincial, Federal, First Nation or other Indigenous government if nominated, and if elected, to serve their term(s) of office.
 (Reference Article 37 - Leave - General.)